greymatter-io/pathogen-greymatter/catalog/README.md

 | maxInstances  | 1            | The maximum number of instances that could be running          |

 ### Generation

-To generate mesh resources with these templates run the following command replacing `DIRECORY` is the local directory to which the resources should be generated.
+To generate mesh resources with these templates run the following command replacing `DIRECTORY` is the local directory to which the resources should be generated.

     pathogen generate git@github.com/joshua-rutherford/pathogen-greymatter.git//catalog DIRECTORY